ariesanhthu/ariesanhthu/README.md

-## Hi there 👋
+# Hi there 👋 I'm Thu

 ![Profile Views](https://komarev.com/ghpvc/?username=ariesanhthu&color=blue)

-I am a student majoring in Information Technology with a passion for web development and data analysis.
+### I am a student majoring in Information Technology with a passion for web development and data analysis.

 ## 🔭 I’m currently working on
 - Enhancing my web development skills by building full-stack projects.